CoderDojoDC/CoderDojoDC.github.io/index.md

 ## What to bring

+Our meetings are free and open to all children.
+Children 12 and under must bring a parent, but we strongly encourage all parents to stay and help out.
 If you have a laptop, please bring it, but it is not required.
-In the past we have worked with [Codestarter](https://codestarter.org/) to help every child who's interested in programming to have their own computer, but unfortunately the Codestarter program has ended.
-We are currently investigating some options to create a similar program that would allow us to facilitate getting good starter laptops for programming into the hands of kids who need them.
-If you are able to help us in this effort (for example, by helping us to spec a good, inexpensive laptop, or to develop an installation image including Linux and some free software useful for programming -- along the lines of [Codestarter's Chromebook installer](https://github.com/codestarterorg/ubuntu-chromebook-installer)), please get in touch!
+We have Raspberry Pi workstations for participants who did not bring a laptop.

 The most important things to bring, though, are your creativity, energy and a desire to share what you know and learn what you don't.
 If you're already